Crew Management

 Lauren Beck is the former editor of Dockwalk and was with the publication from 2006 to 2023.
 At 13, she left South Africa aboard a 34-foot sailing boat with her family and ended up in St. Maarten for six years.
 Before college, she worked as crew for a year, and then cut her journalistic teeth at Better Homes and Gardens and Ladies’ Home Journal online.
 She loves traveling, reading, tennis, and rooting for the Boston Red Sox.

-The B1/B2 visa remains the best option for non-U.S. crew wishing to enter American waters on a superyacht.
-The rules and regulations surrounding the visa can seem complex, but here we take you through the basics of the B1/B2 visa, how to apply, and how the COVID-19 pandemic has affected processing times.
+The B1/B2 visa remains the most viable option for non-U.S. crew wishing to enter American waters on a superyacht.
+The rules and regulations surrounding the visa can seem complex, but here we take you through the basics of the B1/B2 visa and how to apply.

 What is a B1/B2 visa?

 The B1/B2 visa is the primary visa that all non-U.S. yacht crew will need when they’re traveling to the U.S. Specifically, it’s a non-immigrant visa that allows the holder to temporarily enter the U.S. either for business (B1) or tourism (B2).
-Yacht crew generally will receive a combination B1/B2 visa that allows you to do both and the visa could be valid for a period of five to 10 years.
+Yacht crew generally will receive a combination B1/B2 visa that allows you to do both and the visa could be valid for a period of five to 10 years depending on the issuing country.

 While there have been attempts over the years to create a special “Superyacht Crew” visa, the U.S. State Department has expressed the opinion that the B1/B2 is currently the best option for yacht crew.
 The superyacht industry is considered a private industry unlike its commercial cousins, cruise ships.
-The C-1/D visa is also technically a visa for commercial crewmembers, but it’s targeted for airline personnel or cruise ship staff to enter the U.S. temporarily while working, and it only allows those personnel to remain up to 29 days in the country.
-It is not the best visa for yacht crew.
+The C-1/D visa, although technically for commercial crewmembers, is designed primarily for airline and cruise ship staff.
+It limits their stay to no more than 29 days and is not appropriate for yacht crew.

 iStock/danielfela

-The B1/B2 visa will allow non-U.S. crew to work on board vessels in U.S. waters.
-But if you get a job on a boat and you’ve been stamped in on the B2 portion of your visa, you would need to leave the country and come back in on the B1 portion.
-While non-U.S. crew did not use to be able to work aboard U.S.-flagged vessels, there have been some updates to the B1/B2 policies.
+The B1/B2 visa will allow non-U.S. crew to work on board foreign-flagged vessels operating in U.S. waters, provided all services are performed on board and the vessel will depart the U.S. But if you get a job on a boat and you’ve been stamped in on the B2 (tourist) portion, you would need to leave the country and re-enter the U.S. on the B1 (business) portion.
+This visa does not authorize traditional employment in the U.S. or working for a U.S. company.

 Crew have to understand, too, that even if you do everything right, you may still be denied a visa.